Zainap16/KeyQuest/README.md

 - Load the `index.html` file in your web browser to access the game.
 - Follow the instructions on the screen to start practicing.
-- Use the provided feedback to improve your knowledge of the musical alphabets.
+- Use the provided feedback to improve your knowledge of the musical alphabet.

 ## Contributing